deutschebank/fluxnova-docs-manual/content/get-started/quick-start/user-task.md

 {{< img src="../img/diagram.png" >}}

 To work on the task, select the *Form* tab.
-Because we defined the variables in the Form Tab in the Flowave Modeler, the Tasklist has automatically generated form fields for us.
+Because we defined the variables in the Form Tab in the Fluxnova Modeler, the Tasklist has automatically generated form fields for us.

 {{< img src="../img/task-form-generated.png" >}}